 CBSE Class 10 Physics Light Reflection and Refraction MCQs Set E

-Refer to CBSE Class 10 Physics Light Reflection and Refraction MCQs Set E provided below available for download in Pdf.
-The MCQ Questions for Class 10 Science with answers are aligned as per the latest syllabus and exam pattern suggested by CBSE, NCERT and KVS.
-Chapter 10 Light Reflection and Refraction Class 10 MCQ are an important part of exams for Class 10 Science and if practiced properly can help you to improve your understanding and get higher marks.
+Practice CBSE Class 10 Physics Light Reflection and Refraction MCQs Set E provided below.
+The MCQ Questions for Class 10 Chapter 9 Light Reflection and Refraction Science with answers and follow the latest CBSE/ NCERT and KVS patterns.
 Refer to more Chapter-wise MCQs for CBSE Class 10 Science and also download more latest study material for all subjects

 Question: A man runs towards the plane mirror at 2 ms–1.
 The relative speed of his image with respect to him will be